Maik3345/projex-toolbet/README.md

     COMMANDS
-      execute  Run a command and accept the ask question by default with yes "y" help     display help for puntoscolombia
+      execute  Run a command and accept the ask question by default with yes "y" help     display help for projex

 ```